Rosalyn Tureck: Biography

-Tureck was born in Chicago, Illinois, the third of three daughters of Russian Jewish immigrants Samuel Tureck (né Turk; Rosalyn’s father was of Turkish descent) and Monya (Lipson) Tureck.
+Tureck was born in Chicago, Illinois, the third of three daughters of Russian Jewish immigrants Samuel Tureck (né Turk; Rosalyn's father was of Turkish descent) and Monya (Lipson) Tureck.
 She was the granddaughter of a cantor from Kiev.
 The first of her teachers to recognize her special gifts for playing the music of Bach was the Javanese-born Dutch pianist Jan Chiapusso, who gave her twice-weekly lessons in Chicago from 1929 to 1931 and also introduced her to the sounds of exotic instruments and ensembles such as the Javanese gamelan.

 At Tuley High School (closed 1974), Tureck was a friend and classmate of future Nobel Prize–winning novelist Saul Bellow, who graduated in January 1932.
 The two remained in contact for decades.

 "My technique was grounded, from my earliest years of study, in the school of Mendelssohn as passed on by Anton Rubinstein and many of his pupils, one of whom, Sophia Brilliant-Liven, was my teacher.
 It's essentially a finger technique, not a chordal one."
 Tureck reports that Brilliant-Liven was a stern teacher.
 "During the years I was with her, from the ages of 9 to 13, she never praised my playing."
 However, she made up for this, Tureck said, with a single compliment given to 13-year old Tureck after her performance in the semi-finals of a piano competition in which 80,000 young pianists participated.
 Brilliant-Liven told young Tureck, "If I had been listening from outside the auditorium, I would have sworn it was Anton Rubinstein himself playing."
 Tureck went on to the finals, and to win first prize in the competition.

 She continued her musical studies in Chicago with pianist and harpsichordist Gavin Williamson.
 She later studied at the Juilliard School in New York City, where one of her teachers was Leon Theremin.
 She made her debut at Carnegie Hall playing the electronic instrument invented by Theremin, the eponymously named theremin.
+In 1937, Tureck gave a six-week series of all-Bach recitals entirely from memory at New York's Town Hall.
+Her repertoire featured major works including the complete Well-Tempered Clavier, Goldberg Variations, Partitas, French and English Suites, Italian Concerto, and other works by Bach.

 In 1940, Tureck joined the piano faculty of the Mannes School of Music.
 Later in her career, she joined the faculty at Juilliard as a teacher.